statamic/docs/content/collections/docs/new-antlers-parser.md

 There are three kinds of delimiters.

-- `{{ ... }}`  The basic and most commonly used kind, used to render variables, evaluate expressions, call Tags, and do all the core Statamic things.
+- `{{ }}`  The basic and primary delimiter pair, used to render variables, evaluate expressions, call Tags, and do almost all core Antlers things.
 - `{{? ?}}` Allows you to write and execute PHP.
 - `{{# #}}` Are for code comments.

-Before getting into listing all the things that happen _inside_ an Antlers expression, lets take a moment to establish the rules for properly formatting one.

 ### Formatting Rules